Tajammul81/BookStore/Readme.en.txt

   in small or big letters in search box a user need to click on search button.
 If the book with specified criteria i.e.letters matches a book the book with title, author, instock and price will appear.
   A user can click on "Add to cart".
 Once clicked the cart will show one item added.
+A user get directed to the store book page.

   A user may want to buy more books, a click on "Back to store" will lead a user to the book store and Add to cart will keep adding books to the cart.
   In case if a user want to scroll up and down he can also add books to the cart